 In 1970, the Marxist Salavador Allende was elected president of Chile.
 Allende was at the head of the Unidad Popular (Popular Unity), a coalition of left parties that included the Socialist Party, the Chilean Communist Party, the Radical Party, MAPU (Movimiento de Acción Popular Unitario or Movement of United Popular Action) and the Christian Left, who joined in 1971.

 From the very beginning there were clandestine efforts to prevent Allende from taking office.
-The Chilean Right shared the paranoia of the US and called on Richard Nixon to support their cause to overthrow Allende.
-The commander-in-chief of the Chilean Army, René Schneider was a constitutionalist and was opposed to any attempt to overthrow Allende by force.
+The Chilean Right shared the paranoia of the US and called on Richard Nixon to support their cause.
+The commander-in-chief of the Chilean Army, René Schneider was a constitutionalist and was opposed to any attempt to overthrow Allende.
 He was therefore seen by the Chilean Right as an obstacle and there was a botched attempt to assassinate him on 16 October 1970.
 The plotters got a second chance 6 days later when Schneider’s car was ambushed by coup-plotters loyal to General Roberto Viaux.
 Schneider was shot several times at point blank range and died from his wounds days later.
 The incumbent, Eduardo Frei immediately replaced the dead commander with General Carlos Prats, who would also later be killed by the DINA in Buenos Aires in 1974.

 In 1972, a series of strikes were called by Confederación Nacional del Transporte, which at the time was led by Leon Valarin, who was the leader of the neo-fascist Patria y Libertad.
 The strikes had the full support of Richard Nixon, who sent considerable sums of money to assist the cause.